pieroproietti/penguins-eggs/README.md

 wardrobe was added to eggs on april 2022, it's is a way to guide and consolidate the process of creating a custom version of Linux, starting from a CLI system.
 All my personal editions are passed to use wardrobe for their convenience, in that way I can organize, consolidate and manage better my work.
 I used birds names for my customizations, we have: colibri, duck, eagle, owl, wagtail, warbier and chicks mostly under [plastilinux](https://sourceforge.net/projects/penguins-eggs/files/ISOS/plastilinux/), [waydroid](https://sourceforge.net/projects/penguins-eggs/files/ISOS/waydroid/) or [bullseye](https://sourceforge.net/projects/penguins-eggs/files/ISOS/debian/bullseye/) on eggs' sourceforge page.

 I hope peoples will be interested in wardrobe and you will end to fork the main repository and add your customizations: together will be possibile to make great steps impossible for a single developer.
-You can read more in wardrobe on [penguin's eggs blog](https://penguins-eggs.net/2022/04/12/wardrobe-colibri-duck-eagle-and-owl/).
+You can read more in wardrobe on [Penguins' eggs blog](https://penguins-eggs.net/2022/04/12/wardrobe-colibri-duck-eagle-and-owl/).

 Addons and themes have been grouped under the penguins-wardrobe, use wardrobe for all your customizations.